Information for Students

 Exam Master Online is an USMLE and board preparation review tool that provides access to thousands of basic and clinical sciences questions.
 The interface allows for quick and easy navigation, and provides the ability to create customized practice exams and study blocks.
-The EXAM MASTER testing interface closely matches what is actually used on the USMLE exam.
-This new test mode interface includes other features found on the exam including the ability to attach notes to each question.
+The Exam Master testing interface closely matches what is actually used on the USMLE exam.
+This test mode interface includes other features found on the exam including the ability to attach notes to each question.

 Student Resource Collection (SRC)

 The SRC is located on the first floor of the library and contains textbooks, study guides, and handbooks donated by students.
 Materials can be checked out by students for six weeks.

 - PubMed LinkOut FAQ PubMed is the free version of Medline.
 LinkOut provides links to EVMS full-text journals.